 Background: The health of healthcare workers (HCWs) is an indicator of the quality of health service provision during the COVID-19 pandemic.

-Objectives: This study aimed to describe the symptomatology and positivity of COVID-19 infection, and type of COVID-19 care received among (HCWs) in a North-Central State in Nigeria.
+Objectives: This study aimed to describe the symptomatology and positivity of COVID-19 infection and the type of COVID-19 care received among HCWs in a North-Central State in Nigeria.

-Methods: This was a retrospective review of COVID-19 records of HCW retrieved from the Surveillance Outbreak Response Management System between April, 2020 and March, 2021 in Kwara State, Nigeria.
+Methods: This was a retrospective review of HCWs tested for COVID-19 as retrieved from the Surveillance Outbreak Response Management System between April 2020 and March 2021 in Kwara State, Nigeria.

-Conclusion: COVID-19 testing should be encouraged among HCWs especially among those with symptoms such as cough and loss of taste.
+Conclusion: COVID-19 testing should be encouraged among HCWs, especially those with cough symptoms and loss of taste.